lucidcode/Halovision-INSPEC/firmware/src/micropython/docs/library/omv.cpufreq.rst

 .. function:: cpufreq.set_frequency(supported_frequency)

-   Sets the CPU frequency to a supported frequency in mhz.
+   Sets the CPU frequency to a supported frequency in MHz.
 Peripherals frequencies are not changed.
 Only the CPU performance.

 .. function:: cpufreq.get_current_frequencies()